ccorcos/meteor-react-leaderboard/README.md

 - What are the performance trade-offs here?
 Does an app end up becoming one giant component with one giant state?
 - When to use autorun on state vs global props?

-- Make some better functions / syntax for creating the DOM.
-A div function would be nice, for example.
 - Make functions for creating Ionic UI components?
 - Observable streams for UI event handling would be nice - make a side menu!